willmendesneto/nodebots-javascript-and-robotic-in-a-real-world-en/manuscript/segundo-projeto-fire-alarm.md

 });
 ```

-In our project we are going to make the integration divided into 2 parts.
-First we will add the piezo instance in the constructor of our class, so that the piezo is accessible in the other methods.
+In our project, we are going to make the integration divided into 2 parts.
+First, we will add the piezo instance in the constructor of our class so that the piezo is accessible in the other methods.

 ```javascript
 ...